TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

   <img title='Temp test with fan and metal case' src=images/temp_test_fan_metal_case.png width="1000">
 </p>

+As you probably guessed, the coral temperature, without the active cooler climbed steadily, to over 60 degrees in this test; it was hot to touch.

+The best configuration is the Pi 5 with the active cooler without the case.
+Here the active cooler fan levels the coral temperature around 55 degrees.

-The metal case does not seem to dissipate heat compared to using the Pi 5 without the case.
-Turning on an external fan or air conditioning should bring down the Coral TPU temperature even more.
+The metal case setup does not dissipate heat as fast, the temperature flattens around 60 degrees Celsuis.

+Having an external fan or air conditioning in the room should bring down the Coral TPU temperature regardless of the setup.But turning on an external fan or air conditioning should bring down the Coral TPU temperature even more regardless of the setup.

 ## Project demo [Work in Progress]